Before you file, make sure you:

 Within 6 months from the deceased’s date of death.

 Note: If you are filing after 6 months, you must include the reason for the delay in the application form.

 Approximately 2 to 3 months, depending on case complexity.

-Which court to file with
+Which court to file the application in

 For estates worth up to $5 million: The Family Courts.

 For estates worth above $5 million: The Family Division of the High Court.